MimiLau/print-github-users/README.md

-# The Red Ant Test - Print Github Users
+# The Red Ant Test - Print Github Users :busts_in_silhouette:

 This project can
 - Get JSON from the API https://api.github.com/users